V-O-N-hope/Docker_php_mysql/readme.md

 * check if you have installed docker
     * run docker --version
     * if not, install using this [docs](https://docs.docker.com/engine/install/)
-* If you have, than run ./run.sh
+* If you have, then run ./run.sh
 * Go to [site](http://localhost:8080)